genai-llm/genai-gke/stable-diffusion2/README.md

 5. Click **Delete**.

-# Troubleshoot errors
+# Troubleshoot errors

-## Errors when deploying using the Terraform CLI
+## Errors when deploying using the Terraform CLI

 If the deployment fails when you use Terraform, the output of the terraform apply command includes error messages that you can review to